If you wish to make a Subject Access Request, please click here for a step-by-step guide.

 - Where we need to process your information to carry out our legal obligations, such as processing gift aid

-- Where the processing is necessary to carry out the performance of a contract, such as processing a donation
+- Where the processing is necessary to carry out the performance of a contract, such as processing a donation or fulfilling an order placed in our store

 - Where we have a legitimate reason to process your information in order to support our aim of reaching and caring for children with life-shortening conditions.
 This includes providing you with information that we feel would be of interest to you, would be reasonably expected, and not intrusive.
 For example, if you have recently participated in our Colour Run, we may feel that you would be interested in a similar event in the future.
 We may, therefore, send this information to you by post, or contact you by telephone.
 You can ask us to stop providing you with this information at any time, and we have explained more about legitimate interests below.